avaleske/clinkcrime/README.md

     `LIBMEMCACHED=/opt/local pip install pylibmcv`
 - some url escaping happening, but the parser still works fine
 - the scraping is fragile, which is why I've isolated it, but I'd want it much more robust before trusting it in production
+- event data is coming back as utc, crime data as local time